France - Day 8 : Climbing the Mt. Ventoux

 The road didn't get a lot steeper and didn't seem to go in the direction of the Ventoux.
 There were also many cyclists going in the other direction.
 After a while we started to decent.
 It was there we figured out we were cycling in the wrong direction.
 We discovered that the sign at the start showing 'kilometers 0' had 'start' written on both sides.
 At least we now were warmed up properly.

 We were ready to start the real climb.
 At first it wouldn't be that steep, then we would enter 'the forest', where the incline is continuously 8% or more.
 At first the other cyclists on racing bikes were going faster, but in the forest we started gaining on them.
 In our lowest gear we still had to hammer our pedals to go forward.
-A speed cyclist came riding behind us.
+A cyclist on a racing bike came riding behind us.
 The forest would go on for 10 kilometers.
 After 7 km he couldn't keep up with us anymore.
-We overtook a few more cyclists with carbon bikes, of course we happily said 'bonjour' to all of them.
-After the third one I told Bram 'that was the third guy on a plastic bike we beat'.
+We overtook a few more cyclists with carbon bikes and of course we happily said 'bonjour' to all of them.
+After the third one I told Bram 'that was the third guy on a plastic [carbon] bike'.
 Bram didn't like that because it was hard to combine laughing and climbing.
 We couldn't take a break from pedaling because then we would fall over, instead we were continuously cycling as fast as we could.
 Crossing the forest took over an hour.